shreyansh-tyagi/java-projects/README.md

 * CrudRepository is a Spring Data interface for generic CRUD operations on a repository of a specific type.
 It provides several methods out of the box for interacting with a database.

+## *EnableTransactionManagement*
+* Annotation Type EnableTransactionManagement.
+Enables Spring's annotation-driven transaction management capability, similar to the support found in Spring's <tx:*> XML namespace.
+To be used on @Configuration classes to configure traditional, imperative transaction management or reactive transaction management.